Naturally-Occurring Radioactive Materials (NORM)

 - NORM results from activities such as burning coal, making and using fertilisers, oil and gas production.

 - Radon in homes is one occurrence of NORM which may give rise to concern and action to control it, by ventilation.

-NORM is an acronym for Naturally Occurring Radioactive Material, which potentially includes all radioactive elements found in the environment.
+NORM is the acronym for Naturally Occurring Radioactive Material, which potentially includes all radioactive elements found in the environment.
 However, the term is used more specifically for all naturally occurring radioactive materials where human activities have increased the potential for exposure compared with the unaltered situation.
 Concentrations of actual radionuclides may or may not have been increased; if they have, the term Technologically-Enhanced (TENORM) may be used.

 Long-lived radioactive elements such as uranium, thorium and potassium and any of their decay products, such as radium and radon are examples of NORM.
 These elements have always been present in the Earth's crust and atmosphere, and are concentrated in some places, such as uranium orebodies which may be mined.
 The term NORM exists also to distinguish ‘natural radioactive material’ from anthropogenic sources of radioactive material, such as those produced by nuclear power and used in nuclear medicine, where incidentally the radioactive properties of a material maybe what make it useful.
 However from the perspective of radiation doses to people, such a distinction is completely arbitrary.